 - Maintaining a 3.6 GPA or better in academic coursework

 As a transfer, you must spend a minimum of two years at Oxy to earn your degree.
 This means you need to complete 64 of 128 total units at Oxy.
 However, transfer students are eligible to participate in Oxy-sponsored study abroad and exchange programs (which qualify toward your two-year residency).

 If you are offered admission to Oxy, the Registrar will provide a preliminary evaluation of your transcript(s).
 They will assign credit for transferable work, determine your standing (junior or sophomore), and inform you of additional general education work you need to complete.

 - 32 transferable units from other institutions make you a sophomore

 - 64 transferable units from other institutions make you a junior

 Our general education program is called the Core Program.
 Transfers are not required to complete all Core requirements before they join Oxy, but we do look at the breadth and depth of a student's curriculum when considering admission.
 (Please be aware that Oxy does not offer remediation courses.)
 Our General Education Worksheet can help you develop a plan before you apply.

 Major requirement vary by department.
 We expect incoming juniors to arrive at Oxy having already completed classes in their intended major.
-Those students interested in Economics are expected to have completed coursework in calculus, microeconomics, and macroenconomics by the time of enrollment at Oxy.
-Given the demand for the Media Arts and Culture (MAC) major and the particlar sequencing of classes, transfer students are not able to pursue the MAC major but are welcomed to consult with MAC faculty in developing a five-course MAC minor.
+Those students interested in Economics are expected to have completed coursework in calculus, microeconomics, and macroeconomics by the time of enrollment at Oxy.
+Given the demand for the Media Arts and Culture (MAC) major and the particular sequencing of classes, transfer students are not able to pursue the MAC major but are welcome to consult with MAC faculty in developing a five-course MAC minor.

 Please review our course catalog for more info.
 You may also look at specific major requirements through any academic department's site.
 Typically departments will require course descriptions and reading lists to determine if courses are transferable.